corbel-platform/corbel-sdk-js/README.md

 #### Domains

-Corbel-js provides a mechanism for doing requests from a child domain to it's parents by using the `.domain` method.
+Corbel-sdk-js provides a mechanism for doing requests from a child domain to it's parents by using the `.domain` method.

 ```javascript
 corbelDriver.domain('myParentDomain').resources.resource /*...*/